What are the differences between async/await and promises in JavaScript?

 - Async/await is built on top of promises, and any function that returns a promise can be used with async/await.

-- Async functions are declared using theasync
+- Async functions are declared using theasync keyword, and they return a promise.

-keyword to pause the execution and wait for a promise to resolve before continuing.
+- Inside async functions, you can use theawait keyword to pause the execution and wait for a promise to resolve before continuing.

 - Async/await reduces the nesting of callback functions and provides a more linear flow of code, making it easier to handle errors using traditional try/catch blocks.